nanxstats/liftr/README.md

 install.packages("liftr")
 ```

-Or, you can try the development version on GitHub:
+Or try the development version on GitHub:

 ```r
 # install.packages("devtools")